confluentmedical/nitinol-design-concepts/115-open-frame-shape-set/index.md

 ## Import and Partition

 The first step is to import and partition the ACIS (.SAT) file from [NDC-105 Design](../105-open-frame-design), in this case a single strut represently the smallest symmetrical repeating section of the component.
-The first objective is to split the imported geometry into well divided solid segments, thus enabling the meshing algorithm to create well formed hexagonal elements.
+The first objective is to split the imported geometry into well divided solid segments, thus enabling the meshing algorithm to create well formed hexahedral elements.
 This case required a few dozen partitions throughout the part geometry.
 This can be a bit tedious, and usually requires some iteration between the Part and Mesh modules until all the solid cells turn green or yellow, indicating their eligibility for ruled or swept meshing.
 ![partition](115-partition.png)

 ## Mesh